SB321/Movie-Recommendation-System/README.md

-Movie Recommendation System
+# Movie Recommendation System

-This Movie Recommendation System helps the users to watch movies based on previous movies watched.
+1.This Movie Recommendation System helps the users to watch movies based on previous movies watched.
-This Project is done using Python,Django Framework,Html and css.
+2.This system provides a level of comfort and personalization that helps the user interact better with the system and watch movies to fulfill his/her needs.